quicwg/base-drafts/draft-ietf-quic-http.md

 gain.
 HTTP/3 server push is similar to what is described in HTTP/2 {{?HTTP2}}, but uses different mechanisms.

-Each server push is assigned a unique Push ID by the server which is used to refer to the push in various contexts throughout the lifetime of the connection.
+Each server push is assigned a unique Push ID by the server.
+The Push ID is used to refer to the push in various contexts throughout the lifetime of the connection.

 The Push ID space begins at zero, and ends at a maximum value set by the